 Get Connected with eSIM

-Get connected the easy way when you’re travelling – and buy an eSIM!
-An eSIM works like an app: buy it, download it, and get connected within minutes!
+Get connected easily on your travels—buy an eSIM!
+It works like an app: buy it, download it, and get connected in minutes!
 It’s easy, affordable, and convenient.
-Keep your original phone number too!
+Keep your original phone number, too!

 If you’re interested in arranging a tour in Nauru, contact the Nauru Tourism Authority.
 They’re a helpful two-person team, Mahlon & Gemma and you can contact them via email here: [email protected] AND [email protected]

 Make sure you get Travel Insurance before hitting the road.
-Trust us, it’s one of those things you don’t want to leave home without.
-We recommend Heymondo & SafetyWing Travel Insurance.
+We recommend Heymondo & SafetyWing

 🐶 Become a House Sitter: Join Trusted Housesitters and enjoy FREE accommodation worldwide.
 Use our invite to receive 25% off your new membership.